Chuck Taylor All-Stars: Converse Modern

-In June 2017, Converse announced a new line of sneakers for release in the United States that was designed by Hiroshi Fujiwara, Tinker Hatfield, and Mark Parker.
-A hi-top and a low-top range were planned, with initial color offerings in silver, royal blue, red, green, black, pink, and blue.
-A luxe range in white or black patent leather were also planned for business casual wear.
-These shoes would follow the classic Chuck Taylor design, but featured several improvements: a circular knit upper with a futuristic shiny finish; a cushioned foam rubber sole similar to the Air Jordans; a Neoprene tongue; and a TPU-fused toecap.
+In June 2016, Converse launched a new line of sneakers designed by Hiroshi Fujiwara, Tinker Hatfield, and Mark Parker.
+A high- and low-top range had initial color offerings in blue, red, green, black, and white.
+A luxe range in patent leather was also planned.
+These shoes took more liberties with the Chuck Taylor design than the Chuck II, and the metal grommets and rubber toecap were removed.
+Nike technology included a circular knit upper with a shiny finish, a cushioned foam rubber sole similar to the Air Jordans, a neoprene tongue, and a TPU-fused toecap.

+Special editions

+Converse has released many special editions of Chuck Taylor All-Stars, including DC Comics, Super Mario, Pink Floyd, AC/DC, Metallica, The Ramones, The Clash, Dr. Seuss, Sailor Jerry, Grateful Dead, Ozzy Osbourne, Jimi Hendrix, Miley Cyrus, Drew Brophy, Nirvana, Bad Meets Evil, Green Day, Gorillaz, Matt and Kim, Black Sabbath, the Who, and Dungeons & Dragons.

 Sociocultural impact

 Although Chuck Taylor All-Stars had vanished from the professional basketball scene by 1979, they continued to flourish in popular culture and fashion as casual footwear.
 Chuck Taylors have played a role in several subcultures, which the company has promoted as part of the brand's ongoing cultural popularity.
 In addition, Chuck Taylor All-Stars have been portrayed in film, art, and music culture, as well as some sports subcultures such as powerlifting and skateboarding.

 Chuck Taylors are culturally associated with authenticity.
 They were popularized by James Dean for rebels and outcasts.
 They were also associated with Andy Warhol, Kurt Cobain, and Karl Lagerfeld.

 While campaigning with running mate and future President Joe Biden in 2020, then-California senator Kamala Harris made a fashion statement by wearing Chuck Taylors as a substitute for high heels at their public appearances.
+She continued wearing them during her 2024 campaign.